treetrnk/rollem-telegram-bot/README.md

 A polyhedral dice rolling bot for [Telegram](https://telegram.org).
 To use this bot in Telegram, [click here](https://telegram.me/rollembot).
 This bot was built to enable playing tabletop roleplaying games (RPGs) over Telegram.

 ## Requires
-* Telepot - See https://github.com/nickoala/telepot for installation instructions.
+* python-telegram-bot - See https://github.com/python-telegram-bot/python-telegram-bot for installation instructions.

 ## Current Features
 * `/roll [equation] [label]` or `/r [equation] [label]`